vbartle/VMLS-Companions/README.md

 # VMLS-Python-and-Julia-Companion
 *This is a companion to the Julia companion for:
 "Vectors, Matrices, and Least Squares" by Boyd and Vandenberghe.
+Which you can find here: http://vmls-book.stanford.edu/.

 You can find notebooks with implementations in both Python and Julia that are direct references to the companion.

-This is best perused in conjunction to the first degree [companion](http://vmls-book.stanford.edu/vmls-julia-companion.pdf) provided in this repo.
+This is best perused in conjunction to the first degree companion: http://vmls-book.stanford.edu/vmls-julia-companion.pdf.

 ### To-do:
 1. Create informative content for the Python notebooks, the way the Julia notebooks have.